-If you’re still thinking about working with us and this strikes a chord, please get in touch about our flexible accountancy partner programme or take a look here: LINK TO PARTNER PAGES.
+If you’re still thinking about working with us and this strikes a chord, please get in touch about our flexible accountancy partner programme by clicking here or alternatively, email email@example.com.

 If you’re already on board, feel free to get in touch anyway as we’re always happy to talk and help if we can.